 1) What are the stages of gum disease?

 There are three stages of gum disease.
-The earliest stage is gingivitis, which can be reversed since the tissue holding a person’s teeth in place is not yet affected.
+The earliest stage is gingivitis, which can be reversed since the tissues holding a person’s teeth in place are not yet affected.
 An individual in this stage may experience gum inflammation or redness.
 The second stage is periodontitis.
 During this stage, the bone and fibers around a person’s teeth are damaged and cannot be corrected.
 The final stage of gum disease is advanced periodontitis.
 During this stage, teeth can become loose due to fibers and bone around the teeth dying.
 There are therapy options for this stage to attempt to save teeth, but tooth extraction is common.

 2) Is gum disease hereditary?